PCM11/pands-weekly-tasks/README.md

 This program takes in the filename from an argument on the command line and reads out the number of e's it contains.

+Expected Output:
+  116960

 ## 7.Squareroot.py

-*Write a program that takes a positive floating-point number as input and outputs an approximation of its square >root.
+*Write a program that takes a positive floating-point number as input and outputs an approximation of its square root.
 You should create a function called sqrt that does this and should not use the built in functions x ** .5 >or math.sqrt(x).*

-This program creates a code that estimates a square root of a number by applying [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method), if you want to avoid using the built in square root functions "x**o.5 or math.sqrt(x)".
+This program creates a code that estimates a square root of a number by applying [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method), without using the built in square root functions "x**o.5 or math.sqrt(x)".

 Instruction:
     Please enter a positive number: 14.5